TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-secure-your-systems.md

     }
     ```

-    By design, all publishing should be done by the admin, normal users shouldn’t have rights to publish (hence, no `publish` parameter by default).
+    By design, all publishing should be done by the admin, **normal users shouldn’t have rights to publish** (hence, no `publish` parameter by default).

-On a whim, I copied the `"publish": true` param to `/user/post/save`.
+On a whim, I copied the `"publish": true` parameter to `/user/post/save`.

 ```http
 POST /api/v1/user/post/save HTTP/1.1